stratdev3/SimpleW/documentation/docs/guide/ssl-certificate.md

 The HTTPS protocol is supported and you can bring your own certificate in `PKCS#12` format.

-With a little change the [basic static example](./static-files) can serve HTTPS.
+With just a small change, the [basic static example](./static-files) can serve HTTPS.

 ::: code-group